rsbarsania/softvul/README.md

 # softvul
-A tool to find out URL for a given Library.
+A tool to find the CVE details with URL & description of the Vulnerable software/library.

 ## Installation: